 The Washoe County School District (WCSD) Class of 2023 saw a District graduation rate of 81 percent, marking the seventh straight year of graduating cohorts achieving over 80 percent!
 Congratulations to our 4,080 students who earned their diploma this year!

 In 2015, following the adoption of new Nevada Academic Content Standards, the Washoe County School District began assessing students in grades 3-8 using the Smarter Balanced assessment.
 The Smarter Balanced assessments are criterion referenced, computer-based tests that measure student knowledge

 WCSD has increasingly focused on the role of students’ Social and Emotional Competencies (SEC) in helping them persist through obstacles and graduate high school college and career ready.
 Social and emotional competencies are the knowledge, skills, and attitudes needed to

-Washoe County School District’s enrollment is in the top one percent of the nation’s largest school districts, as the 59th largest district in the nation.
+Washoe County School District’s enrollment is in the top one percent of the nation’s largest school districts, as the 59th largest district in the nation according to Niche.
 Covering 6,342 miles, Washoe County is larger than Connecticut and Rhode Island.
-Our students reflect

 WCSD Data Summits!

-Washoe County School District and the Office of Accountability believe that data plays a key role in supporting Every Child, by Name and Face, to Graduation.
+Washoe County School District and the Office of Accountability believe that data plays a key role in supporting every child.
 Each year, we host a Data Summit where the Board of Trustees, district & school leadership, teacher representatives, parents, and community members come together for a full-day of facilitated conversations around district performance data and initiatives.